What to Expect

 What Should I Wear?

 First of all, we believe God is more interested in your heart than in what you’re wearing!
-So simply wear what you would to a meeting with someone special, like the mayor of your town or city.
+Simply wear what you would to a meeting with someone special, like the mayor of your town or city.
 Some people here wear business-casual clothes.
 Some people wear dresses and suits and ties.
 Some come in nice jeans and shirts.
 Most choose to dress in ways that are modest, so as not to distract from the worship of God.
 But the most important thing is that you come, regardless of what’s in your closet that morning!

 I'm Here!
 Now What?

 As you enter the main doors of the church, greeters will shake your hand and offer you that day’s bulletin (that’s a brochure filled with great information about where things are, what’s going on in the church, etc.).
 The greeters will also ask if you need directions.
 If you arrive in time for group Bible study (we call them “Sabbath Schools”), they will guide you to these smaller study and discussion classes.
 All classes begin at 9:30 AM.
 The greeters will also show you our Resource Center, which is filled with current and classic spiritual reading materials (most of which is yours to take, free of charge!).
-On your first visit you will also receive a Welcome Packet.

 What Should I Do With My Kids?